 - Various reward possibilities for use of debit and credit cards, and incentives for savings.

 Suncoast is limited in their locations servicing only counties around Tampa Bay, Florida.
 Expansion into the Orlando area would be great.
-There is so much great stuff Suncoast Credit Union has to offer to their members.
-However, their interest rates compared to current national averages Suncoast’s rates are quite low with only a .10% on checking accounts, and a .20% for regular savings accounts.
+Another part that could improve is that their interest rates compared to current national averages Suncoast's rates are quite low with only a .15% on checking accounts, and a .35% for regular savings accounts.
 (APY).